Financial agreement after separation

 A financial agreement after separation is a formal arrangement between former partners that sets out how assets, liabilities, and financial interests will be divided following the end of a relationship.
 This type of agreement allows couples to settle property privately without needing court involvement.

 Under Australian family law, separated partners may negotiate the terms of their financial settlement directly.
-Rather than going through court proceedings, you can reach an arrangement that reflects what both parties consider fair and reasonable.
+Rather than going through court proceedings, separated partners can reach an arrangement that reflects what both parties consider fair and reasonable.
 A binding financial agreement after separation provides certainty and helps both parties understand their rights and obligations moving forward.

 Key points